Loricatosaurus: Discovery and naming

 It is known from only two partial skeletons.
 Contrary to previous reports (as Lexovisaurus), a shoulder spine is not present in the known material; the possible spine is more likely from the tail.

-The holotype was digitally scanned in January 2023 at the Natural History Museum in London.

 Description

-The holotype (BMNH R3167) is a partial skeleton, including two cervical, six dorsal, and 16 caudal vertebrae, a right humerus and right ulna, some carpus, two metacarpals (one incomplete), a partial ilia, partial right ischium, and pubis, the left femur, partial tibia and fibula, fused tarsals, and some armour plates.
+The holotype (NHMUK R3167) is a partial skeleton, including two cervical, six dorsal, and 16 caudal vertebrae, a right humerus and right ulna, some carpus, two metacarpals (one incomplete), a partial ilia, partial right ischium, and pubis, the left femur, partial tibia and fibula, fused tarsals, and some armour plates.
 This material now resides in the British Museum of Natural History's palaeontology collection.
 Another referred specimen (MHBR 001), from an unnamed unit referred to as the Marnes a Belemnopsis latesulcatus Formation from the lower Callovian, Middle Jurassic of Le Fresne d’Argences, Calvados, Normandy, France, includes neck, back and tail vertebrae, a left upper arm, right thigh, shin and calf, and some armour plates.

+Classification

 Multiple phylogenetic analyses carried out by S. Maidment and O. Mateus between 2008 and 2010 place Loricatosaurus as a basal genus within the family Stegosauridae.

+A 2025 publication by Sánchez-Fenollosa & Cobos included Loricatosaurus in a phylogenetic analysis and recovered it as the sister taxon to an unnamed stegosaur from the Qigu Formation of China within the Stegosaurinae.
+These results are displayed in the cladogram below: